Azurelol/StratusFramework/README.md

       var seq = Actions.Sequence(this);
       // First action we will create is a delay, which is a *blocking* action Actions.Delay(seq, 2.0f);
-      // Second, we will interpolate the value of the field 'SampleFloat' from its initial (5) to 25 over 2 seconds using a specified easing (curve) algorithm
+      // Second, we will interpolate the value of the field 'SampleFloat' from its initial value (5)
+      // to a specified value (25) over 2 seconds using a specified easing (curve) algorithm
+      //
       Actions.Property(seq, ()=>this.SampleFloat, 25, 2.0f, Ease.Linear);
       // Third and last, we will invoke a specified function!
       Actions.Call(seq, this.Boop);